jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/interactive-supports-focus.md

 ### Case: This element is a stand-alone control like a button, a link or a form element

-Add this prop to your component:
+Add the `tabIndex` property to your component.
+A value of zero indicates that this element can be tabbed to.

 ```
 <div